erizov/Professor/semester_1/lecture_09_graph_algorithms/dfs/README.md

 ### Comprehension

 1. Can you explain how Dfs works in your own words?
-2. What is the key insight or algorithm that makes Dfs efficient?
+2. What is the key insight or strategy that makes Dfs efficient?

 ### Analysis